LogoLogo

 • Rare category replacement value: All column values that occur as frequently or less than the rare category protection threshold are automatically replaced by this replacement value.

-Under Column settings > Encoding type, select Advanced settings to adjust the rare category protection threshold.
+Under Column parameters > Encoding type, select Advanced settings to adjust the Rare category protection threshold and Rare category replacement value.

 By default, the rare category protection threshold value is set at 10.
 This means that all column values that occur 10 times or less are automatically replaced by the user-defined value.